 After we saw both the cathedrals of Liverpool, we made up the balance.
 Of course, it was nice to see the largest cathedral of Liverpool and the 360 degrees views from the tower were stunning.
 Seeing the odd shaped Metropolitan Cathedral of Liverpool was interesting to confirm what my idea of beautiful in architecture is.
 But what sticks with me the most, is the story of the two bishops, meeting half way in a city divided by the 2 cathedrals of Liverpool.
 They found hope in the middle of the street.

 Have you ever been to Liverpool?
-Which of these cathedrals of Liverpool is your favourite?
+Which of these cathedrals of Liverpool is your favorite?
 Do you have a story of finding hope in an unusual place?
 Please share if you can, the comment section below is all yours!